-I love my Dudley Stephens tops so much and I always pack one in my suitcase for cool Vail mornings and evenings.
+I love my Dudley Stephens tops so much and I always pack one in my suitcase for staying warm on cool Vail mornings and evenings.
 They are so soft and cozy and perfect for over pajamas for your morning coffee on a crisp morning.

 16. Water Bottle

-Altitude sickness is a real thing so you’ll want to be drinking way more water than you’re used to.
+Vail is at a higher elevation and therefore the threat of altitude sickness is a very real thing so you’ll want to be drinking way more water than you’re used to.
 Keep a water bottle at the ready to stay hydrated.
 This one is unique in that it gets rid of any bacteria.